Matining/.../README.md

 ### Prerequisites
 Before starting, your device must have the following application to proceed:
 #### Visual Studio Code (VSCode)
-To Download the app click: [VSCode](https://code.visualstudio.com/download)
+- To Download the app click: [VSCode](https://code.visualstudio.com/download)
+- Once it was downloaded, run the installer (VSCodeUserSetup-{version}.exe).
+This will only take a minute.
 ### Installation
 ### System Preview
 ## Sustainable Development Goals (SDG's)